-Economic development in the past has been typically seen in terms of the planned alteration of the structure of production and employment so that agriculture share of both declines and that of manufacturing and service industries increases.
-The economic strategies focused on rapid industrialization at the expense of agricultural and rural development.
+Economic development in the past has been typically seen of the planned alteration of the structure of production and terms in employment so that agriculture share of both declines and that of manufacturing and service industries increases.
+The economic strategies rapid industrialization focused on the expense at of agricultural and rural development.
 Besides the above there are new economic views of development targeted at examining the levels of the living of the masses of the people.
-The new epoch, at tempt to look how poverty of the people are to be dealt with.
-A number of developing countries experienced relatively high rates of growth of per capital income during 1960s to 1970s economic development came to be redefined in term of the reduction or elimination of poverty, inequality, and unemployment within the context of a growing economy.
-"Redistribution from growth" becomes a common slogan.
-Based on above, we can insinuate that economic development can be conceived ad multidimensional process invo lving major changes in social structures, popular attitudes, and national institutions, as well as the acceleration of economic growth, the reduction of inequality and the eradication of poverty.
+The new epoch, attempt to look how poverty of the people are to be dealt with.
+A number of developing countries experienced relatively high growth rates of of 1970s economic per capital income during 1960s to development came to be redefined in term of the reduction or elimination of poverty, inequality, and unemployment within the context of a growing economy. -Redistribution from growth common slogan.
+Based on above, Can becomes a we insinuate that economic development Can Be conceived ad multidimensional process involving major changes in social structures, popular attitudes, and national institutions, as Well as the acceleration of economic growth, the reduction of inequality and the eradication of poverty.
 Development and growth must include the whole gamut of change by which an entire social system turned to the diverse basic needs and desires of individual and social groups within that system.